pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

-# What is the closure?

 Closures are very powerful mechanism in the JavaScript programming language.
+All members of an object in the JavaScript are public.
+Closures give an object possibility to have private and privileged members, as well, and not only that.
+In this tutorial we will learn what closures actually are and what are benefits of using them in the code.

-In this [article](http://javascript.crockford.com/private.html), Douglas Crockford gave a brilliant definition of the closure, which says:
+So, what is the closure?
+Douglas Crockford, author of the book *JavaScript: The Good Parts*, wrote an excellent definition of the closure, which says:

-The closure is an inner function which always has access to the vars and parameters of its outer function even the outer function has returned.
+>The closure is an inner function which always has access to the vars and parameters of its outer function even the outer function has returned.